 Please note that applications for the Energy Law concentration may vary.
 See that program's website for more detailed information.

-Applications received after this date will be reviewed on a space-available basis only.
+Applications received after April 1 will be reviewed on a space-available basis only.

 All applicants are required to submit their application online via www.LSAC.org.

 To be eligible to apply to the Masters Program for Foreign Graduates at The University of Tulsa College of Law, you must submit:

 - Evidence that you have completed, or be in the process of completing, a degree that permits you to practice law in a country outside of the U.S., such as a J.D., LL.B., or an equivalent degree.
 In order to establish if you are eligible to apply for an LL.M. program, click here to locate the country in which you received (or are in the process of receiving) your law degree.
 Next to the country name, the minimum degree required is specified.
 Complete official transcripts of all previous college, university, and graduate school's must be submitted.

 - A detailed (800 words in English) personal statement of interest is an essential part of the application.
 The statement should include a discussion of your purpose in obtaining the degree, and an explanation your research and specific study interests and their relation to your previous education and goals.